MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ### Using your organization's Azure Data Lake Gen2 account for dataflow storage

-To create dataflows that store data in your organizations Azure Data Lake Gen2 account, in addition to the product licenses above, an Azure subscription is requierd.
+To create dataflows that store data in your organizations Azure Data Lake Gen2 account, in addition to the product licenses above, an Azure subscription is required.
 The amount of storage that can be used is not limited by the dataflow or the product it was created in.

 ## Next step